LucasDelfino92/morrowindsharp/mw2.md

 Fixes some the biggest exploits and balance issues in the game.

 [**BTB's Game Improvements - Necro Edit**](https://mw.moddinghall.com/file/40-btbs-game-improvements-necro-edit-sigourn-edit/)
-Modified version of BTB's Game Improvements, with all modules merged, plus BTB's edits from his modified versions of Morrowind Advanced and Service Requirements, with many changes and additions.
+Modified version of BTB's Game Improvements by Necrolesian, with many changes and additions.
+Additional edits by me to remove some infuriating and/or unnecessary changes.
+- Check the following options in the BAIN installer:
+  - [X] 00 BTBGI Necro Edit
+  - [ ] 01 BTBGI Necro Edit + Hunter's Mark Patch
-- In the BAIN installer, tick **00 BTBGI Necro Edit (Morrowind#)** only.
+  - [ ] 02 BTBGI Necro Edit + MDMD - Creatures Patch

 [**Balanced Passive Races and Birthsigns**](https://www.nexusmods.com/morrowind/mods/47782)
 Rebalance of races and birthsigns, based on BTB's Game Improvements, with permanent abilities in place of powers or spells.